 Child custody disputes are difficult.
 The time you spend with your child becomes limited.
 Additionally, during divorce, child custody battles may cause lasting damage to the parent-child relationship.
-Our attorneys will do everything in my power to keep the pre-divorce relationship intact while forging a lasting solution and negotiating an amicable parenting plan.
+Our attorneys will do everything in our power to keep the pre-divorce relationship intact while forging a lasting solution and negotiating an amicable parenting plan.

 However, when litigation is necessary, we offer tenacious representation that will ultimately lead to the best possible outcome for you and your family.